ropensci-training/2023-pkg-dev-rocket/content/taste-abilities/slides/index.en.md

 ## What is good code?

 > If you're an experienced programmer and you're tempted to code-shame someone, try thinking back to your own million lines of bad code.
-Imagine someone had mocked you then, the way I'd like to mock myself for my Perl/Java "solution".
+Imagine someone had mocked you then (...).
 Would you have continued asking for help?
 Would you have ever gotten through your million lines?

 David Robinson's blog post ["A Million Lines of Bad Code"](http://varianceexplained.org/programming/bad-code/)